SCEI Logo Hollywood Presbyterian Hospital Logo (CHA)

 Program Cost

-Please contact OTEP at carlos.lastra@sceyes.org for information on tuition costs.
+OTEP is offered tuition free for the 2023-2024 academic year.
+Please contact OTEP at carlos.lastra@sceyes.org for information on future tuition costs.
 Upon acceptance into the program, a $350.00 non-refundable deposit must be made to secure your position.
-This fee will be applied towards tuition.

 Important Dates